MattWohler/hockey-advanced-stats/README.md

 hockey-advanced-stats
 =====================

-Stats scraped from NHL.com ...
+## Stats scraped from NHL.com ...
 Responsive Node.js style!
 =====================

 ## Quick Start
-Testing this README.
+App that will live update stats for NHL enthusiasts.

 ## Database
 Using MongoDB..
+Refer to MongoDb documetation to apply db locally.